-Presented by Michelle Linsley, LMHC, and Mary Virginia Maxwell, M.Ed., LMHC.
+Presented by Michelle Linsley, MS, Ed.S., LMHC, and Mary Virginia Maxwell, M.Ed., LMHC

 Course Description and Target Audience

-- Apply evidence-based CBT+ and ACT techniques to multiple symptom sets.
+- Attendees will be able to apply evidence-based CBT+ and ACT techniques to multiple symptom sets.

-- Apply, practice, and integrate evidence-based techniques for parents with children with behavioral problems and ADHD
+- Attendees will be able to apply, practice, and integrate evidence-based techniques for parents with children with behavioral problems and ADHD.

-- Analyze barriers for treatment of children and adolescents and how to reduce them.
+- Attendees will be able to analyze barriers for the treatment of children and adolescents and how to reduce them.

-- Determine the impact of movement and exercise on the reduction of ADHD symptoms as it relates to assessment and treatment planning.
+- Attendees will be able to determine the impact of movement and exercise on the reduction of ADHD symptoms as it relates to assessment and treatment planning.

-Michelle Linsley, LMHC, CMHS, worked at an outpatient mental health agency for 3 years, specifically working with children and families with anxiety, depression, behaviors, and trauma.
-She has been working as a behavioral health consultant at a primary care pediatric clinic for one and a half years.
+Michelle Linsley, MS, Ed.S, LMHC, CMHS, worked at an outpatient mental health agency for three years, specifically working with children and families with anxiety, depression, behaviors, and trauma.
+She has been working as a behavioral health consultant at a primary care pediatric clinic for three and a half years.

 Location and Costs